 Diagnosis — The diagnosis of stress cardiomyopathy should be suspected in postmenopausal women who present with an acute coronary syndrome after intense psychologic stress in whom the clinical manifestations and ECG abnormalities are out of proportion to the degree of elevation in cardiac biomarkers .
 Apical ballooning (typical variant) and/or midventricular hypokinesis are usually seen on left ventriculography or echocardiography (image 1 and movie 1) [3-5,7,9,16,29].
 In a minority of cases, the transient left ventricular hypokinesis is restricted to the midventricular segments ("atypical variant" or “apical sparing variant”) without involvement of the apex .
 In one series of 256 patients, 82 percent were apical, 17 percent midventricular, and 1 percent basal, with 34 percent of cases demonstrating right ventricular involvement .

 Coronary angiography typically demonstrates either normal vessels or mild to moderate coronary atherosclerosis.
-Obstructive coronary artery disease may occur given its prevalence in the population at risk [55,56].
+Obstructive coronary artery disease may be seen in some patients with stress cardiomyopathy given the prevalence of coronary artery disease in the population at risk for stress cardiomyopathy [55,56].
 Some investigators have hypothesized that stress cardiomyopathy is not a distinct clinical entity, but rather a manifestation of aborted anterior MI in patients with a long “wrap-around” left anterior descending artery .
 Transient occlusion in such a vessel, with subsequent spontaneous thrombus lysis, could produce apical stunning and wall-motion abnormalities that would improve over follow-up.
 However, in one series the prevalence of “wrap-around” left anterior descending artery in stress cardiomyopathy was found to be low (27 percent) and comparable to that in patients diagnosed with anterior ST elevation MI .

 The following CMRI features may be helpful in the diagnosis of stress cardiomyopathy: